Bennyonye/alx-higher_level_programming/0x1C-makefiles/README.md

     * No definition of the variable `RM`.
     * Omission of the string `$(CFLAGS)`.
     * Compilation prevention if the header `m.h` is missing.
-    * Functionality even in the presence of existing files with names identical to any of the Makefile rules in the current directory.
+    * Functionality even with existing files with names identical to any of the Makefile rules in the current directory.

 @bennyonye